seance/paraverse/pages/arcane-and-divine.md

 Taking a skill check other than Evasion, suffering pain or a critical wound or becoming incapacitated breaks concentration.
 Only one spell or prayer can be concentrated on at a time.

+## Spell and Prayer Saves

+A spell or a prayer may grant a save check to the target of the spell or prayer.
+The save check has a governing stat, e.g. Physique, whose modifier (stat value minus 10) is `S`.
+The caster's Willpower modifier is `W`.

+The save is resolved as `d20 + S - W`.
+If the result is *greater than* 10, the save is successful.
+Otherwise the save has failed.

 ## Arcana and Spellcasting

 An Arcane sorcerer reaches with his mind to the Source and draws arcane power through raw willpower, bending the fabric of the universe to their will.
 A druid draws on the power of untamed nature through the mind's eye or blood rituals.
 Dwarven runesmiths craft runes from alchemical reagents, shaped to secret words of power branded onto weapons and armor.
 Gnomish artificers build mechanical constructs and imbue them with magic.